UMBC University Commons: Food Court

-Other establishments include the campus' pub, Flat Tuesdays, and The Fireside Lounge on the third floor.
+Other establishments include Dunkin’ Donuts and The Fireside Lounge on the third floor.

 Future plans

 According to the 2009 Master Plan, plans call for another student center entitled the "Student Life Building".
 This building is proposed to be located to the north of The Commons along Erickson Field.
 This building will add additional student space, as well as reinforce the student core of the campus.